Ryan McLaughlin is a Northern Ireland international who signed in at the Academy in the summer of 2011.

 Older brother Conor has also represented his country, and Ryan will no doubt hope to progress at Anfield and ensure that the brothers become a fixture in the Northern Ireland side.

-In August 2015, McLaughlin joined Scottish Premiership side Aberdeen on loan until the New Year.
+In August 2015, McLaughlin joined Scottish Premiership side Aberdeen on loan before returning to the Academy in late December 2015.